emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 If the baseline is too long to obtain fix, averaging float solution will still improve the position to ~1m level.

-!!! success "Perfect for data collection and surveying, placing GCPs and drone mapping"
+!!! tip "Perfect for data collection and surveying, placing GCPs and drone mapping"
     The base position averaged using fix solution provides several centimeters accuracy and works great when you need accurate absolute position!